gbdev/gbdev.github.io/website/guides/sgb_border.md

-# Adding an SGB border
+# Adding a custom SGB border

 This document was written to aid developers of DMG compatibile homebrew with adding Super Game Boy borders